rahulyadav392/PowerBI-Job-Data/README.md

 ![Dashboard Overview](Assets/Project1_Dashboard_Overview.gif)

 ## Overview
-This repository contains an interactive Power BI dashboard developed to analyze trends in the global data job market using real-world 2024 job posting data.
-The project was built to strengthen hands-on Power BI skills by working through the complete business intelligence lifecycle—from data preparation to insight-driven visualization.
+This repository contains an interactive Power BI dashboard developed to analyze trends in the global data job market using job posting data scrapped through various job portals in 2024.
+The project was built to strengthen hands on Power BI skills by working through the complete business intelligence lifecycle, i.e from data preparation to driving ingights via visualization.

 The dashboard consolidates fragmented job market information such as job titles, salaries, locations, and hiring platforms into a single, intuitive interface.
-It enables users to explore market demand, compensation patterns, and geographic distribution through dynamic filters and drill-through analysis.
+It enables users to explore market demand, compensation patterns, and geographic distribution through dynamic filters and using PowerBI's drill-through feature for deeper analysis.

 ## Project Objective

 - Translate raw job posting data into actionable insights
 - Demonstrate practical Power BI capabilities used in real analytics roles
-- Build an interactive report that supports exploration, comparison, and decision-making
+- Build an interactive report that supports exploration, comparison, and decision making

 ## Data Set

-- Global data-related job postings (2024)
+- Global data related job postings (2024)
 - Includes job titles, salary information, locations, work mode, and hiring platforms

 ## Skills Showcased